benwiz/sasha/README.md

   - Figure out the best architecture to track humans (location, name, etc.).
 Remember, no logic just tracking.

 - Look into Git Submodules and Subtrees to discover if they would be a better git architecture for `sasha` and its parts: `brain`, `umbra`, and `zing`.
 The major value being in a consolidated to do list as well as containing overall TODOs and TODOs that belong to no repo (e.g. raspberry pi).
-- Raspberry Pi auto deploy
+- Raspberry Pi auto update